nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 We can look at the covariance matrix in R, where we will also perform the PCA using the `eigen` function.

 We have to load the covariance matrix into R and then we can optionally provide population assignments for each individual (rows in same order as input bam file list `-b $DIR/ALL_bams.txt`).
-We can start R in the server by typing `R` (end the session by typing `quit()`)
+We can start R in the server by typing `/usr/bin/R` (end the session by typing `quit()`)

 ```
 /usr/bin/R